Jeff Bridges: Actor says cancer is in remission but 'Covid kicked my ass'

 He thanked his medical team for enabling him to walk again without an oxygen device.
 "The sound it makes reminds me of Darth Vader," he joked.

+"My dance with Covid makes my cancer look like a piece of cake," he wrote, adding he felt he had been "gettin' close to the pearly gates" at one stage.

+"This brush with mortality has brought me a real gift - life is brief and beautiful," he went on.
+"Love is all around us, and available at all times."

-The veteran actor confirmed he is now well enough to return to work on forthcoming thriller The Old Man.
+He confirmed he is now well enough to return to work on forthcoming thriller The Old Man.

-In 2016, he said he was "trying not to act" as much any more because it was too much commitment.
+In 2016, Bridges said he was "trying not to act" as much any more because it was too much commitment.

 Follow us on Facebook, or on Twitter @BBCNewsEnts.
 If you have a story suggestion email entertainment.news@bbc.co.uk.